Descendant selectors

 Descendant-or-self axis

-// is short for descendant-or-self:: axis
+// is short for descendant-or-self:: axis# both are the same

 //div//h4